-- Order the Kindle digital edition of American Sons at Amazon.com»
+- Order print or Kindle editions of American Sons at Amazon.com»

-Follow the Boyces and Font at their blog, TheFalconAndTheSnowman.com»
+- Follow the Boyces and Font at their website and blog, TheFalconAndTheSnowman.com»

 Boyce tells of his experience, motivations, the role of the CIA in Australia – and falconry – in this 28-minute feature interview by the Australian Dateline television program SBSDateline: